upkie/raspunzel/README.md

 # raspunzel

-Command-line tool to run Bazel targets on Raspberry Pi.
+Command-line tool to deploy and run cross-compiled Bazel targets on a Raspberry Pi.

 ## Installation